rasyidrafi/zen-always-show-music-bar/README.md

 - 🎵 **Always Show Music Bar** - Keep the music bar and its controls visible at all times
 - 🎨 **Custom Background Color** - Set your own background color for the music bar
 - 🖼️ **Show/Hide Cover Art** - Optionally display cover art in the music bar
+- 🙈 **Hide Music Info, Progress, or Controls** - Hide individual sections of the music bar as you wish
 - ⚡ **Lightweight** - Minimal CSS for smooth performance
 - 🛠️ **Easy Configuration** - Simple toggle and color customization options